O-RAN Alliance Security Specifications (O-RAN.WG11)

 How many controls does O-RAN Alliance Security Specifications (O-RAN.WG11) have?

-O-RAN Alliance Security Specifications (O-RAN.WG11) has 13 controls organised across 5 domains.
-The largest domains are Security Requirements (O-RAN.WG11 Pillar 2 - O-R003) (4 controls), Security Protocols (O-RAN.WG11 Pillar 3) (3 controls), Data and Application Security (2 controls).
+O-RAN Alliance Security Specifications (O-RAN.WG11) has 34 controls organised across 24 domains.
+The largest domains are Security Requirements (O-RAN.WG11 Pillar 2 - O-R003) (4 controls), Interface Security (3 controls), Security Protocols (O-RAN.WG11 Pillar 3) (3 controls).
 Each control defines specific requirements that organisations must implement to achieve compliance.

 What frameworks does O-RAN Alliance Security Specifications (O-RAN.WG11) map to?